Table of Contents

 using any of a number of error

-forms in sisc.util.Util
+forms in sisc.util.Util.
+Consult the

 source of Util or inquire on the sisc-devel mailinglist for